-In addition, it should be noted that large taxpayers (as defined by Order No. 130/2016 of 10 May 20165) – generally found in multinational groups – are subject to permanent monitoring, auditing and supervision by the Portuguese tax authorities through the LTU.
+Notwithstanding, it should be noted that large taxpayers (as defined by Order No. 130/2016 of 10 May 2016) – generally found in multinational groups – are subject to permanent monitoring, auditing and supervision by the Portuguese tax authorities through the LTU.
 According to the applicable law, one of the statutory duties of the LTU, together with the tax auditors and the large taxpayers, is to promote the due application of the transfer pricing rules.

-Transfer pricing matters are increasingly becoming one of the key concerns of the Portuguese tax authorities when looking at taxpayers' tax situation.
+Finally, transfer pricing matters have increasingly become one of the key concerns of the Portuguese tax authorities when looking at taxpayers' tax situation.

 Portuguese transfer pricing legislation does not establish any specific rules for intangible property.
 However, in accordance with the general reference to the OECD Guidelines established in Portuguese law, the general rules on transfer pricing should be interpreted and complemented by Chapter VI of the OECD Guidelines, as updated by the BEPS Actions 8–10.

 Because of the express reference in law to the OECD Guidelines, substance principles (mostly regarding the ownership of intangible assets in relation to their development, enhancement, maintenance, protection and exploitation (DEMPE)) should be deemed to have been assimilated by the Portuguese framework on the transfer pricing of intangibles.